gregorymarkthomas/backstackjs/README.md

 Create a viewport and tabs in HTML, then apply classes to buttons within your pages to traverse the backstack within the tab.

 ### Features
-* Users can go forward and back between pages without reloading whole screen.
+* Users can go forward and back between pages without reloading the whole screen.
+* Tab state is saved between changing of tabs
+* Form submissions are supported.
+User can go back to previous page in backstack.
 * Mobile-like toolbar, content container and tabs.

 [An example resides here on my website](https://gregorymarkthomas.com/dev/backstackjs "See example of backstack.js on Gregory's website")